ELS-RD/transformer-deploy/README.md

 cp ./onnx_models/model.plan ./triton_models/sts/1/model.plan
 ```

-You then need to update you config.pbtxt in sts and tokenizer to replace all TYPE_INT64 tensors by TYPE_INT64 (just replace the type).
+You then need to update you config.pbtxt in STS and tokenizer folders, replace all `TYPE_INT64` tensor type by `TYPE_INT32`.
-In STS, replace `platform: "onnxruntime_onnx"` by `platform: "tensorrt_plan"`
+In STS configuraiton file, replace `platform: "onnxruntime_onnx"` by `platform: "tensorrt_plan"`
-Finally convert the tensors to int32 in the tokenizer model, like that (notice the `astype()`):
+Finally convert the numpy tensors to int32 in the tokenizer python code, like below (notice the `astype()`):

 ```python
 input_ids = pb_utils.Tensor("INPUT_IDS", tokens['input_ids'].astype(np.int32))